How To Invest in Real Estate with a Self-Directed IRA

 Jonah is aware that a Self-Directed IRA must be held by a regulated custodian but recognizes the option to have checkbook control by opening a Self-Directed IRA LLC.
 He chooses the checkbook control model because he wants to be able to handle all cash flow transactions in real-time, without having to contact his custodian first.
 This saves him both time and money.

-Jonah creates a Self-Directed IRA LLC checking account at his local bank, and his custodian moves his funds there.
+Jonah's custodian establishes an LLC in the name of his IRA.
+Then, Jonah opens a Self-Directed IRA LLC checking account at his local bank and his custodian moves his funds to the LLC checking account.

 Step 4: Invest in the Property of Your Choice

-Jonah purchases a property in a beautiful location that fits his budget.
+Jonah purchases a property through his IRA LLC checking account in a beautiful location that fits his budget.
 He has enough funds in his Self-Directed IRA to purchase 100% of the investment, making him the sole owner of the property and the manager of all IRA transactions.

 Key Takeaways for Using a Self-Directed IRA to Invest in Real Estate